mcsharland/grab/README.md

 - `-l`: List files as they are moved.
 - `-x`: Deletes files instead of moving them.
 - `-t TIME_LIMIT`: Specify a time limit (in minutes) for which to consider files from the Downloads directory.
+    - Value of `-1` selects the most recent file regardless of time.
 ### Configuration File

 The function reads default settings from a configuration file located at `$HOME/.grab_config`.
 The configuration file contains key-value pairs for the default time limit and the default Downloads directory.